Hugius/FabiEngine3D/doc/markdown/MODEL_ENTITY.md

 - **Reflectivity**: the percentage of how reflective the mesh is
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
-- **Min Height**: the minimum Y position from which fragments are visible
-  - Type: `decimal`
-  - Constraints: none
-- **Max Height**: the maximum Y position to which fragments are visible
-  - Type: `decimal`
-  - Constraints: none
 - **Transparency**: the transparency of the fragments
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
 - **Emission Intensity**: the intensity of the emission map
   - Type: `decimal`
   - Constraints: between `0.0` and `1.0`
-- **LOD Distance**: the minimum distance by which the LOD entity will appear/disappear
-  - Type: `decimal`
-  - Constraints: at least `0`
 - **Specular**: specular lighting is rendered on the mesh
   - Type: `boolean`
   - Constraints: none